anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 - Unscrew the 3 black screws to separate the board from the front cover.
+Leave the middle screws in there!
 <img src="/doc/SXJ02ZM/img/screws.jpg" width="300">